alexandramartinez/mulesoft-from-start/README.md

 Remember we can all have different solutions.
 You don't have to do exactly what I do.
 This is just to guide you or give you a better idea of what other solutions you can implement.

+You can see the full list of changes I did for this homework in [this Pull Request](https://github.com/alexandramartinez/mulesoft-from-start/pull/1/files)

 Since this solution is a bit bigger, I'll break this down in stages.

 **Stage 1: Updating the RAML**